TheExpertNoob/Brew.NET/README.md

 - Brew.NET, a C# library using hacPack tool (credits to The-4n, great work!) to build NSP packages (yeah, the project and one of the projects inside it have the same name)
 - NSPack, a GUI front-end for the libraries mentioned above, to easily build NSP packages

-## **IMPORTANT!** this project is no longer continued.

 Credits to:

 - The-4n for his awesome work with custom NCA and NSP building
 - Liam for helping me with NACP support
+- XorTroll for setting the baseline code

 ## NSPack - simple NSP package and NCA content builder

 ### Using the builder

 - There are some basic elements you need to provide at least to be able to make a NSP:
-  - Title ID: 16 hex characters (example: 0100CAFE1234BEEF) - any title ID should work.
+  - Title ID: 16 hex characters (example: 0100DEAD1234BEEF) - any title ID should work.

   - Name: the title's name, which will be the same for all the languages.